-- 19. Class Definitions: Plaintiff brings this action on behalf of herself and the following Classes pursuant to § 382 of the Code of Civil Procedure: - a.
-The Minimum Wage Class consists of all of Defendants' current and former nonexempt employees in California who were subjected to Defendants' timekeeping policies and practices, during the four years immediately preceding the filing of the lawsuit through the present. - b.
-The Overtime Class consists of all of Defendants' current and former non-exempt employees in California who worked more than eight hours per day and/or forty hours per week and were subjected to Defendants' timekeeping policies and practices, during the four years immediately preceding the filing of the lawsuit through the present. - c.
-The Meal Period Class consists of all of Defendants' current and former non-exempt employees who: (i) worked at least one shift in excess of 5.0 hours; and/or (ii) worked at least one shift in excess of 10.0 hours, during the four years immediately preceding the filing of the lawsuit through the present.
+- 19. Class Definitions: Plaintiff brings this action on behalf of himself and the following Classes pursuant to § 382 of the Code of Civil Procedure: - a.
+The Overtime Class consists of all of Defendants' current and former non-exempt employees in California who worked in excess of 8 hours in a work day and/or in excess of 40 hours in a work week, and: (i) were subject to Defendants' timekeeping system; (ii) received Incentive Pay; and/or (iii) had automatic deductions taken for purported meal periods, during the four years preceding the filing of the lawsuit through the present. - b.
+The Minimum Wage Class consists of all of Defendants' current and former non-exempt employees in California who: (i) were subject to Defendants' timekeeping system; and/or (ii) had automatic deductions taken for purported meal periods, during the four years preceding the filing of the lawsuit through the present. - c.
+The Agreed-Upon Rate Class consists of all of Defendants' current and former non-exempt employees in California who: (i) were subject to Defendants' timekeeping system; and/or (ii) had automatic deductions taken for purported meal periods, during the four years preceding the filing of the lawsuit through the present. - d.
+The Meal Period Class consists of all of Defendants' current and former non-exempt employees in California who: worked at least one shift in excess of 5.0 hours during the four years immediately preceding the filing of the lawsuit through the present.